-Wei's manuscript on the effects of the R/G editing of GluA2Rflop in GluA1/2R heteromeric channels has been accepted by Nature Scientific Reports.
+Wei's manuscript on the effects of the R/G editing of GluA2Rflop in GluA1/2R heteromeric channels (Nature Scientific Reports) is now online.

 Sept.
 21, 2017

 Sept.
 5, 2017

 The article for the FN1040, a 2′-fluoro modified aptamer that inhibits glutamate receptors, is now online at ACS Chem Neurosci.